Brigitta Scherzenfeldt: Slavery

-Among them was a Swedish man named Johan Gustaf Renat (born 1682 in Stockholm), the son of Dutch Jewish immigrants who converted nationalities in 1681, and he was then captured during his service in the Swedish army; he became an instructor in the making of cannons and the printing of books, and led an attack during a battle against the Chinese; he also made some of the weaving-looms for Scherzenfeldt's workshops.
+Among them was a Swedish man named Johan Gustaf Renat (born 1682 in Stockholm), the son of Dutch Jewish immigrants who converted to Christianity as part of becoming Swedish subjects in 1681.

+Renat had been captured at Poltava during his service in the Swedish army.
+Subsequently enlisting in the Russian army to escape captivity in Siberia, he was captured by the Dzungars, to whom he became an instructor in the cannon-forging and book printing.

+He led an attack during a battle against the Qing Empire and also made some of the weaving looms for Scherzenfeldt's workshops.

-Princess Seson wanted Scherzenfeldt to come with her when she was to marry the Khan of the Volga Kalmyks, but she refused, as she feared she would never again see Sweden if she did so, and instead, she "married" Renat (the marriage never actually took place), and left the court of the Princess.
+Princess Seson wanted Scherzenfeldt to come with her when she was to marry the Khan of the Volga Kalmyks, but she refused, as she feared she would never again see Sweden if she did so.

+Instead, she feigned a marriage to Renat (the marriage never actually took place) and left the court of the princess.

-Shortly after this, in 1727, the Khan, Tsewang Rabtan died, and the Princess, her mother, and every one belonging to her court were accused of having poisoned him to place Seson's brother on the throne; they confessed and were tortured and executed.
+Shortly after this, in 1727, the khan Tsewang Rabtan died.
+The Princess, her mother, and every one belonging to her court were accused of having poisoned him to place Seson's brother on the throne; they confessed, were tortured, and executed.

-Scherzenfeldt was the target of many suspicions and intrigues but survived due to her good sense and great care, and even managed to get the new Khan to agree on her demand that the eighteen Swedish and one hundred and thirty-four Russian slaves be released.
-Later she helped another Mongol Khan in planning his campaigns against the Qing dynasty.
+Scherzenfeldt was the target of many suspicions and intrigues but survived due to her good sense and great care.

+She managed to convince the new Khan to agree on her demand that the eighteen Swedish and one hundred and thirty-four Russian slaves be released.
+Later, she helped another Mongol khan in planning his campaigns against the Qing.

 The release

 In 1733, Scherzenfeldt and Renat left Central Asia in the company of a Russian ambassador and twenty Kalmyk or Dzungar slaves, which were given to them upon their departure; six of them were subsequently kept by the Russians, but several others died before arriving in Moscow.

-They had been allowed to leave only to visit their home country; they were expected to return.
+They had been allowed to leave only to visit their home country and were expected to return.
 In Moscow, she told an English woman, Mrs Vigor, some about her experiences, which were published by Vigor in a book about Russia.

-When the survivors entered Stockholm in 1734, the three remaining Kalmyks (Altan, Iamakiss and Zara) were baptized to become Anna Catharina, Maria Stina and Sara Greta; they then became maids in the Renat household.
+When the survivors entered Stockholm in 1734, the three remaining Kalmyks (Altan, Iamakiss and Zara) were baptized in the Lutheran Protestant Church to become Anna Catharina, Maria Stina and Sara Greta; they then became maids in the Renat household.
+She wrote her own memoirs of her experiences.

 Scherzenfeldt died in Stockholm in 1736.
 Her Dzungar costume of red silk is now on display in the Livrustkammaren in Stockholm.